ylabate/holbertonschool-shell/permissions/README.md

 create a empty file named hello wtf is that please give me real task i'm not 5yo
 #5-execute
 give the execute permission tu hello okay i give up
+#6-multiple_permissions
+add execute permission to the owner and the group owner, and read permission to other users, to the file